Irritable Bowel Syndrome (IBS) and its treatment with Ayurveda

 Treatment of Grahani

-Treating Grahani or IBS with Ayurveda consists of three aspects: diet, behavior and supplements.
+Treating Grahani or IBS with Ayurveda consists of three aspects: diet, behavior, and supplements.

 Diet

-To promote healing, you can follow certain disorders of the Agni diet, For example, after diarrhea, indigestion or other ailments.
-This diet is mentioned in Ayurveda under Sansarjana Krama '.
-It is a clearly structured diet plan, depending on the condition of the Agni, start with easily digestible foods in limited quantities.
-As Agni recover, one gets to digest scantily heavier costs.
-One gets so gradually to a normal diet.
-Moreover, the Agni get time to recuperate, making them better protection against irregularities in our daily voedingsiname over time.
-A number of food products that are described in Ayurveda are considered to be beneficial for the Agni.
-They are also found in the above-mentioned diet and are used for the therapy.
+To promote healing, you can follow a diet for certain Agni conditions, such as diarrhea, indigestion, or other ailments.
+This diet is listed in Ayurveda as "Sansarjana Krama."
+It is a clearly structured diet plan that, depending on the Agni's condition, begins with easily digestible foods in limited quantities.
+As the Agni recovers, you are gradually introduced to heavier foods.
+This gradually adjusts you to a normal diet.
+Moreover, the Agni is given time to recover, which, over time, provides better protection against irregularities in our daily diet.
+Several foods described in Ayurveda are considered beneficial for the Agni.
+They are also included in the aforementioned diet and used for therapy.

 Behavior